Refinitiv/Real-Time-SDK/CSharp/README.md

 **Using dotnet**

+The RRG package contains all required external dependencies in the CSharp/Eta/NuGetPackages directory.
+In an environment without internet access, you must add this directory as a nuget source and disable other nuget sources for a build to succeed.
+Here are some dotnet commands to do so:

+        To check existing NuGet sources:
+               dotnet nuget list source

+        To add a new NuGet source:
+              dotnet nuget add source <full path to your RRG package/CSharp/Eta/NuGetPackages>.

+        To disable certain NuGet sources:
+              dotnet nuget disable source <specify a source show in the list>.
+              Example: dotnet nuget disable source "nuget.org"

-Navigate to `RTSDK/CSharp` and issue the appropriate dotnet command as follows to build libraries and/or examples:
+To build, navigate to `RTSDK/CSharp` and issue the appropriate dotnet command as follows to build libraries and/or examples:

         dotnet build --configuration <Release|Debug> ETA_NET6.0.sln

+        NOTE:
-        NOTE: In a GitHub build, this builds libraries and places them into Eta/Libs and examples into Eta/Executables In RRG package, this builds only libraries and places them into a custom directory: Eta/Custom/Libs
+              - In a GitHub build, the command above builds libraries and places them into Eta/Libs and examples into Eta/Executables
+              - In RRG package, it builds only libraries and places them into a custom directory: Eta/Custom/Libs

+        GitHub Only, to build specific example: dotnet build -t:Consumer --configuration <Release|Debug> ETA_NET6.0.sln

 To build just libraries:

+Building RTSDK using dotnet command lines is platform agnostic; i.e., it works the same way on Linux and Windows platforms.
+To build using Visual Studio is applicable to only Windows.

         dotnet build --configuration Release Eta/Src/Core/Core_NET6.0.csproj
         dotnet build --configuration Release Eta/Src/ValueAdd/ValueAdd_NET6.0.csproj